-(1) APPLICATION FORM: An applicant will complete an application form provided by the licensing authority and include payment for the non-refundable application fee.
+- (1) APPLICATION FORM: An applicant will complete an application form provided by the licensing authority and include payment for the non-refundable application fee.
 Applications will be rejected unless all supporting documents are received within six months of the date indicated on the application.
-A 45 day extension will be granted if the licensee provides documentation to the licensing authority that documents were submitted to the appropriate agencies in a timely manner but, through no fault of their own, they have not received responses from these agencies.

-(2) A home will submit a new application to the licensing authority before changing anything required to be stated on the license such as dates, capacity, operator, or address.

-(3) BACKGROUND CHECK: In addition to the basic requirements at 8.9.4.19 NMAC of the general provisions an applicant will apply for a national criminal records check.
+A 45 day extension will be granted if the licensee provides documentation to the licensing authority that documents were submitted to the appropriate agencies in a timely manner but, through no fault of their own, they have not received responses from these agencies. - (2) A home will submit a new application to the licensing authority before changing anything required to be stated on the license such as dates, capacity, operator, or address. - the general provisions an applicant will apply for a national criminal records check.
 The licensing authority will provide a copy of the most current version of the department's background check and employment history verification provisions (8.9.6 NMAC), regulations, fingerprint instructions, and forms for recording an employment history.
 The licensee will be responsible for obtaining background checks on all staff members, educators, volunteers, and prospective staff members, educators, volunteers, any person who may have unsupervised physical access to children, and all adults residing in the home as per the requirements outlined in the department's most current version of the background check and employment history verification provisions.
 A household member reaching the age of 18 must submit their background check in accordance with the most current provisions of 8.9.6 NMAC within 30 days after their eighteenth birthday.
-All requirements of the current background check and employment history verification provisional employment or obtain a background check in accordance with 8.9.6 NMAC.
-A background check must be conducted in accordance with 8.9.6 NMAC at least once every five years on all required individuals.
+All requirements of the current background check and employment history verification provisions pursuant to 8.9.6 NMAC must be met prior to the issuance of an initial license.
+Prior to a staff member's employment, a staff member must receive a notice of provisional employment or obtain a background check in accordance with 8.9.6 NMAC.
+A background check must be conducted in accordance with 8.9.6 NMAC at least once every five years on all required individuals. - (4) ZONING AND OTHER APPROVALS: An applicant will have: - (a) current written zoning approval from the appropriate city, county or state authority;